stevenvachon/limited-request-queue/README.md

 ### options.rateLimit
 Type: `Number`
 Default value: `0`
 The number of milliseconds to wait before each request.
+For a typical rate limiter, also set `maxSockets` to `1`.

-## Roadmap Features
+## Handlers

-* add complete handler/function; use promises?
+### handlers.drain
-* browserify with parse-domain ommitted (due to size)
+Called when the queue has been emptied.